Row Key Definition

 If the SELECT clause in a CREATE STREAM AS SELECT statement has a JOIN

-clause, the row key for the new relation will consist of the column from the left relation in the JOIN
+clause, the row key for the new relation consists of the column from the left relation in the JOIN

 criteria.